EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1804-04-14-journey-to-philadelphia.md

 Works Consulted:

 Adelio. *A Journey to Philadelphia.
-Philadelphia Repository and *

-*Weekly Register, 1804.*
+Philadelphia Repository and *Weekly Register, 1804.*

 Brown, Charles. *Wieland.* Ægypan Press, 2006.

-“For the Philadelphia Repository.” *Philadelphia Repository and *

-*Weekly Register,* 7 April 1804, pp. 71.
+“For the Philadelphia Repository.” *Philadelphia Repository and Weekly Register,* 7 April 1804, pp. 71.

-McMahon, Linda. “’Of the Utmost Importance to Our Country’:

-Women, Education, and Society,1780–1820.” *Journal of the *

-> *Early Republic,* vol. 29, no. 3, 2009, pp. 475-506.
+McMahon, Linda. “’Of the Utmost Importance to Our Country’:Women, Education, and Society,1780–1820.” *Journal of the Early Republic,* vol. 29, no. 3, 2009, pp. 475-506.

-“Noble.” *Pocket Oxford German Dictionary: English German.* Fourth
+“Noble.” *Pocket Oxford German Dictionary: English German.* Fourth ed., 2012.

-ed., 2012.

 “Publication Information: *Philadelphia Repository and Weekly *

 *Register.”
-American Periodicals. *
+American Periodicals.

-“Terms for the Repository.” *Philadelphia Repository and Weekly *

-*Register,* 2 March 1805, pp. 72.
+“Terms for the Repository.” *Philadelphia Repository and Weekly Register,* 2 March 1805, pp. 72.

-“To Adelio.” *Philadelphia Repository and Weekly Register,* 14

-April, 1804, pp. 118.
+“To Adelio.” *Philadelphia Repository and Weekly Register,* 14 April, 1804, pp. 118.

-“To L’ami” *Philadelphia Repository and Weekly Register,* 21 April,
+“To L’ami” *Philadelphia Repository and Weekly Register,* 21 April, 1804.

-1804.

 Waterman, Bryan.
-“Introduction: Reading Early America with

-Charles Brockden Brown.” *Early American Literature,* vol.

-44, no. 2, 2009, pp. 235-242.
+“Introduction: Reading Early America with Charles Brockden Brown.” *Early American Literature,* vol. 44, no. 2, 2009, pp. 235-242.

 ### Text